Quick Ways To Capture Attention

-Many parts of content marketing are slow.
-It takes a long time to build up an effective library of content.
+Content marketing is not known as a “quick fix.”
+It takes some time to build up an effective library of content.
 Establishing relationships with people is not a fast process.
-The sales cycle can be many months, or as much as a year or more.
+The sales cycle can be many months long.

 But there is one part of content marketing that requires speed.